ohscar/rmalloc/doc/paper/introduction.rst

 Challenges
 ============================================
 There are many trade-offs when writing an allocator, which I'll describe in the following section.

-I've touched upon internal and external fragmentation.
-In addition, multi-threaded applications that allocate memory need to work without the allocator crashing or currupting data.
-As in all concurrency situations, care needs to be taken to do proper locking of sensitive data structures, while not being too coarse such that performance suffers.
-I do not address the issue of locking.

 Allocators are often written to solve a specific goal, while still performing well in the average case.
 In fact, some allocators are designed with the explicit goal of being best on average.